mariusschwab93/EmbedddedLinuxProject/README.md

 # Installation:
 for all necessary packages we included an install.sh file , please execute it before beginning

-the used packages for python are : tkinter, tcl, tk, Adafruit_GPIO, time, sys and smbus
+the used packages for python are : tkinter, tcl, tk, Adafruit_GPIO, time, sys, os and smbus

 # Setting up Scripts
-In order to have the sequence play on startup, you need to download crontab.
-Get internet on your pocketbeagle by using the ipMasquerade script as well as the pocketssh script.
-SSH into your beagle and run a ping google.com command to verify that you have internet on your pocketbeagle.
+For setting up put the autostart.sh file on the Desktop and execute it with double touch.
+We had no success to set up the GUI file as boot. several problems accured.
-- All information on how you can use crontab to execute the autostart.sh file from the Beaglebone are here: https://billwaa.wordpress.com/2014/10/03/beaglebone-black-launch-python-script-at-boot-like-arduino-sketch/
+Please let me know if some one fixed the problem!
+We tried systemctl, crontab, autostart.No success

-# Heckster.io
+# Hackster.io
 The wikipedia for this project can be found here. https://www.hackster.io/DanielPatzer/smart-rv-96ddbd